OlivierLD/raspberry-coffee/Project.Trunk/REST.clients/REST.assembler/MicroNaut-sensors/README.md

 ```

 ## Configuration
 Your service might need some custom configuration.
+This is well documented [here](https://guides.micronaut.io/micronaut-configuration/guide/index.html).

 Here we want to provide the physical number of
 the GPIO pins the `ADC` is connected on.

 In the file `resources/application.yml`, add